 “If you’re seeing signs of agitation or some kind of problem, that’s something to investigate,” says Harrison.
 On the flip side, “if the screens are helping them feel composed, then think of that media as one tool to help with regulation and learning – but also keep encouraging some other tools and other environments so they have a choice.”

-Consider Digital Media’s Potential for Sensory Curation
+Consider Digital Media’s Potential For Sensory Curation

 For neurodivergent use with sensory sensitivities, “media can reduce the discomfort of dysregulating environments – those that are too intense or, conversely, boring,” says Harrison.
 Media use may allow for self-soothing and reduce anxiety.
 “Remember that adults decide where children eat, sleep, learn, and play.
 The ability to use media devices as tools to manage sensory input should be especially appealing to people for whom the built environment was not normed, like kids whose neurodivergence involves sensory challenges.”

-Watch for Unique Learning Opportunities
+Watch For Unique Learning Opportunities

 Media use may provide alternative and beneficial paths to learning for neurodivergent youth with specific disabilities, says Harrison.
 “I’ve always wrung my hands over the fact that my daughter, who has a language processing disability, would rather watch screens than read from a book,” she says.
 “She was turning on closed captioning while watching YouTube videos about things like four dimensional cubes and space, medicine and genetics.
 She’d be learning to read from reading the closed captioning and she’d come back with these great questions about science.
 Finally, I just gave in to it.
 If we’re so focused on time online, and this is the one way that she’s learning this stuff, if I cut her screen time in half, I may be also cutting her learning in half.”

-Remember that Intention Matters
+Remember That Intention Matters

 “Knowing why you’re using a tool and knowing what you are hoping to get from that tool is the first hurdle” to using media with neurodivergent youth in a positive way, says LaChan Hannon, PhD, Director of Teacher Preparation and Innovation, Department of Urban Education, Rutgers University Newark and co-founder of Greater Expectations Teaching and Advocacy Center Inc.